canalplus/rx-player/doc/tutorials/quick_start.md

   if (state === "LOADED") {
     console.log("the content is loaded");

-    // toggle between play pause when the user clicks on the video videoElement.onclick = function() {
+    // toggle between play and pause when the user clicks on the video videoElement.onclick = function() {
       if (player.getPlayerState() === "PLAYING") {
         player.pause();